By RODNEY HOemail@example.com

 “Love & Hip Hop Atlanta” VH1. (sixth season airing)

-“The Real Housewives of Atlanta” Bravo (season nine airing now)
+“The Real Housewives of Atlanta” Bravo (season nine airing now, 10th guaranteed)

-“7 Little Johnsons” TLC (second season completed, third season set to air later this year) A reality show set in Forysth County about a family with multiple kids with dwarfism.
+“7 Little Johnsons” TLC (second season returning May 2, 2017) A reality show set in Forysth County about a family with multiple kids with dwarfism.